fschulze/mr.developer/README.rst

   buildout run.
 If set to ``force``, then packages are updated even when they are dirty instead of asking interactively.

+``update-git-submodules``
+  This defaults to ``always``.
+If it's ``always``, then all submodules present in each package in develompent will be registered and updated on checkout and on updates via the develop command.
+If you don't want to initialize any submodule of any package, set value to ``never``.
+If you set the value to ``checkout``, submodules will be updated only he first time, so the ``develop update`` command will have no effect.

+  packages in develop mode are updated during each buildout run.
+If set to ``force``, then packages are updated even when they are dirty instead of asking interactively.

 ``always-accept-server-certificate``
   This defaults to ``false``.
 If it's ``true``, invalid server certificates are accepted without asking (for subversion repositories).